discordjs/guide/guide/voice/voice-broadcasts.md

 const broadcastDispatcher = broadcast.play('music.mp3');
 ```
 - Subscribers are `VoiceConnection`s that are currently playing the broadcast.
-- A central controller for all subscribers - any changes to this dispatcher will affect all subscribers.
+- A central controller for all subscribers–any changes to this dispatcher will affect all subscribers.
 - Pausing/resuming this dispatcher will pause/resume playback across all subscribers.
 - Altering the volume of this dispatcher will alter the volume across all subscribers.
 - Destroying this dispatcher will stop playback across all subscribers, but they will remain subscribed to the broadcast as the broadcast itself has not been destroyed.
 To end the broadcast entirely and unsubscribe all subscribers, you should use `broadcast.end()`.